 FAQS

-To store leftover Farra, let them cool completely and then place them in an airtight container.
+To store leftover Farra, allow them to cool completely and then place them in an airtight container.
 They can be refrigerated for up to 3 days.
 To reheat, simply steam them or pan-fry for a few minutes until warmed through.

 Yes, you can make Farra gluten-free by using gluten-free rice flour.
 This will maintain the traditional texture and flavor while making it suitable for those with gluten sensitivities.

 Farra pairs wonderfully with various chutneys, such as mint chutney or tamarind chutney.
-You can also serve it with yogurt or a side salad for a refreshing contrast.
+You can also serve it with yogurt or pickles for added flavor.
+A side of fresh salad can complement the dish nicely.

-To adjust the spice level in your Farra, you can reduce the amount of green chilies and red chili powder according to your taste.
-Alternatively, you can add more spices if you prefer a spicier dish.
+To adjust the spice level in your Farra, you can modify the amount of green chilies and red chili powder used in the recipe.
+For a milder version, reduce these ingredients or omit them altogether.
+Alternatively, you can add more spices if you prefer a spicier kick.

-What is the cooking process for making perfect Farra?
+5. What is the cooking process for making Farra?

 Loading reviews...